 Why not pin this to your Valentine’s Day board or share with my your own marshmallow pop creations.
 I would love to see them on social media just tag me in @letstalkmommy.

 Do you make anything special for Valentine’s Day with the kids?
 Why not get them involved this year?
-It doesn’t have to be a holiday just for the adults.
+I love Valentine’s Day crafts with the kids – it doesn’t have to be a holiday just for the adults.